 - a.
 The Front Wing Main Plane must conform to the surfaces given in RC-FWMP, and must be trimmed to the inner surface of the Front Wing Endplate.
-A fillet radius, up to 5mm, may be applied along the intersection between these surfaces. - b.
+A fillet radius, up to 5mm, may be applied along the intersection between these surfaces.
+Local deviations from the given surfaces are permitted for the sole purpose of facilitating the fixation of the Front Wing Flap. - b.
 The local reference plane Z{FW-MP} defined in RC-FWMP must lie on Z=0. - c.
 With the exception of the lateral extremities (the Front Wing Endplates) and the fixation points (inserts / holes) for the homologated Front Wing Pillars and for the Front Wing Flap, the Front Wing Main Plane must be a single, smooth, rigid, continuous element without any slots, gaps, attachments or dividers in order that only one single continuous section may be contained within any cross section taken parallel to the car centre plane and normal to the reference plane. - d.
 The Front Wing Pillars must conform the surfaces given in RC-FW-PIL, and must be trimmed to the upper surface of the Front Wing Main Plane.
 A fillet radius, up to 5mm, may be applied along the intersection between these surfaces.